 Diversity on the Trail

 It is important to note that the vast majority of the members of these hiking clubs were white.
 At the time of the founding of the Appalachian Trail, all of the route south of the Potomac River passed through segregated states and any person of color who decided to hike in the mountains alone or in a group was quite literally placing his or her life in danger.
-North of the Potomac was not much more hospitable territory for non-white hikers, at least south of the Hudson River, and so the southern sections of the Trail remained very white spaces, until at least the 1980s.
+North of the Potomac was not much more hospitable territory for non-white hikers, and so the Appalachian Trail remained a very white place, until at least the 1980s.

 Similarly, at least until after the Second World War, the vast majority of hikers on the Appalachian Trail--at least those we know about--were prosperous people who had the leisure time to devote to a day, a few days, or even a few weeks in the woods.
 Despite MacKaye's desire for the Trail to help working class Americans find time away from the drudgery of their lives in the cities, economic realities meant that most people who took time out for a hike were those who could afford to.